Directed by Chris Beauchamp | Reviewed by Sayantan Mukherjee

 Chris Beauchamp’s feature film “ONE” ponders this “what-if” question through its 57-minute runtime.
 This is truly an introspective film, almost meditative in its aspect.

-This meditative nature is felt from the very beginning as we find ourselves staring at a completely blank screen in the start.
+This meditative nature is felt from the very beginning as we find ourselves staring at a completely blank screen.
 There is only an ambient audio which fades in after a while and you sit listening to it; the sound of a gentle breeze flowing through the forest.
 It plays for a minute on the dark screen and as you start to imagine yourself in a forest, there begins a slow music- making us ebb and flow with it.
-It is only after the 3-minute mark, when we see the first visual of the film.
-It is a shot of a dirt road through the forest, shot in black and white.
-ONE is a monochrome movie, a colour choice that’s being used by modern filmmakers in many ways – either to portray a feeling or meaning or just as a stylistic choice.
+It is only after the 3-minute mark, when we see the first visual.
+The screen comes alive with the shot of a dirt road through the forest, shot in black and white.
+ONE is a monochrome movie, a colour choice that’s being used by modern filmmakers in many forms – either to portray a feeling or meaning or just as a stylistic choice.

 We see a man (played by Chris Beauchamp himself) with a backpack; as he walks through the wilderness holding a gun in his hand .
 A text, “October” appears on the screen, notifying us of an abstract time when this is taking place.
 The camera is mostly static, and records the picturesque scenery with indulgence; even after the man has moved out of the frame.
 The beautiful long-shots are kept for lengthy durations and as the solitary man walks through these vast landscapes, the audience gets a scope of his loneliness.